tide-foundation/Tide-h4x-for-Privacy/README.md

    ```
 1. Run the command `webpack` to compile the changes made to config.js.
 1. Open index.html in a web browser, fill in the details.
 We've added placeholder values for brevity.
-1. Open developer console by pressing F12, then click the 'Create Account' button.
+1. Open developer console by pressing F12, then click the *Create Account* button.
 1. If it creates successfully, you should see 'Account created successfully' appear in the console.

 #### Frontend Setup